When looking at building a new website, there are really basic 3 types of content management systems (CMS) that you can choose from.

 Builder Based Sites

-These sites need to have the potential to do so many different things that there is tons of additional code on the back end that is never going to be used.
+These sites need to have the potential to do so many different things that there is a LOT of additional code on the back end that is never going to be used.
 This creates code bloat and degrades performance.
 Beyond all of the extra features, the site is built using a “drag and drop” editor.
-These are designed to make it so you don’t need coding skills to put the site together but creates a very bad and messy code structure on the back end which is difficult for search engines to read and also slows your site even further.
+These are designed to make it so you don’t need coding skills to put the site together but this creates a very bad and messy code structure on the back end which is difficult for search engines to read and also slows your site even further.

 The real problem with these drawbacks is poor search engine rankings.
 There are so many websites out there now that check all of the basic boxes for ranking well on Google that the algorithms are looking for other differentiators.

 The most important of these differentiators is user experience.
 If Google thinks you’re providing a good user experience you’re much more likely to get good rankings.
 A major measure of user experience is how long it takes a website to load.
 A website with poor performance will load more slowly and in Google’s eyes provide a poor user experience.
 So sites built on these types of builder based CMS are much less likely to rank well for target search terms than traditional CMS or full custom sites.

 The main advantages of builder based CMS sites are: